-Personal E-devices (cell phones, personal iPods, iPads, smart watches, etc.) must be silenced and not visible during school hours (7:40am - 3:42pm).
-Students' personal E-devices may not be used in the hallways, restrooms, cafeteria, or other common areas.
-No camera or video-capable electronic devices may be used in locker rooms or restrooms at any time.
+E-devices (cell phones, personal iPods, iPads, smart watches, etc.) from the beginning of the school day until the end of the school day.
+If a student brings a device to school, it must be turned off or silenced and kept in the students locker during school hours (7:40 a.m. - 3:43 p.m.).
+Students' personal E-devices may not be used in the classroom, hallways, restrooms, cafeteria, or other common areas.
+No camera or video-capable electronic devices may be used on campus.
 E-devices shall not be used to connect to district electronic equipment or district electronic networks at any time.